Hinduism in Canada: Organizations

 There are several organizations representing the Hindu community in Canada.
-Among them, the Hindu Canadian Network is the most prominent umbrella organization.
+Hindu Canadian Foundation is one of the key organization working as a national advocacy body serving as a unifying voice for over 1 million Canadian Hindus.
+It focuses on political participation, youth leadership, festival organization, and defending community interests. working to Among them, the Hindu Canadian Network is the most prominent umbrella organization.

 Contemporary society

 According to a survey conducted by the Angus Reid Institute in 2017, 49% of Canadians had a favorable opinion of Hinduism, and 54% found it acceptable for one of their children to marry a Hindu.

 Another survey by the Angus Reid Institute found that 32% of believed that the influence of Hinduism “in Canada and Canadian public life” is growing.
 However, 67% of those surveyed “don’t know anything/understand very little” about Hinduism, while 4% “understand very well”.

 Community and impact

 Hindus in Canada are able to create communities that not only follow religious practices but also provide education, counselling, support and outreach services.
 These communities allow many Hindus from overseas to comfortably adapt when immigrating to Canada.
 When Hindu institutions and worldviews are not mirrored in the migrated country, it can hinder the process of adaptation through isolation and loss of identity.
 Racial-ethnic identity development involves identifying with and relating to a specific group and is found to be associated with particular health behaviors and mental health outcomes.